Posted on February 09 2021

 Usage: Feature wall

 Energize your working hours with this wallpaper featuring simple floral wallpaper design features a gorgeous, whimsical landscape of climbing trees.
 The dainty, metallic coated leaves and branches pop off of the wall as the elegantly weathered background creates great depth.
 This design makes for a perfect glamorous and metallic powder room wallpaper.

 It’s sure to engage anyone in the room.
 While bold red colors can be too energizing for a workspace, this wallpaper features a slightly muted tone that is offset with white tones.

 Usage: Feature wall or entire room

-This multi-colored wallpaper is funky, perfect for work environments that focus on more creative endeavours.
-The simplistic background makes the colorful trees stand out even more, making this pattern suitable for those who want their workspace to reflect their individuality and innovative style.
+This trendy california-style wallpaper in a tessellated geometric pattern with tropical imagery of needle palm leaves is perfect for work environments that focus on more creative endeavors.
+The mosaic effect of strong leaf pattern and soft leaf silhouette, making this pattern suitable for those who want their workspace to reflect their individuality and innovative style.